gsirhc/NodeWebcamServer/README.md

 **CaptureTimeWindowStart** / **CaptureTimeWindowEnd**:
 Time window during a 24 hour period to capture the image.
 Leave blank for no restrictions.
 Format is:

-        HH:MM
+        HH:MM: Hours (HH) should be relative to the 24 clock.

-Hours (HH) should be relative to the 24 clock.
-For example 5pm is 17:00
+For example 5:30pm is 17:30

 Optionally use SUNRISE+/-MM or SUNSET+/-MM to use with respect to local sunrise or sunset.
 Latitude and Longitude are required.
 Also ensure your system time is set to the correct timezone for the Lat/Long.

 Examples:

-        * "SUNRISE": Starts/ends right at the calculated SUNRISE time.
+        "SUNRISE": Starts/ends right at the calculated SUNRISE time.

-        * "SUNSET": Starts/ends right at the calculated SUNSET time.
+        "SUNSET": Starts/ends right at the calculated SUNSET time.

-        * "SUNRISE+15": Sunrise + 15 minutes.
+        "SUNRISE+15": Sunrise + 15 minutes.
 Good to ensure there is enough light.

-        * "SUNSET-15": Sunset - 15 minutes.
+        "SUNSET-15": Sunset - 15 minutes.
 Good to ensure there is enough light.

 **Latitude** / **Longitude**:
 Required only if CaptureTimeWindow or FtpTimeWindow use SUNRISE or SUNSET.
 This is the decimal representation of the